-A portable propane fire pit?
-Well – hear us out: There’s nothing like a fire pit to bring people together.
+There’s nothing like a campfire to bring people together.
 Add some marshmallows & s’mores, a guitar or two, and you’ve got the makings of a beautiful evening spent with friends and family that will bring warmth to both body and soul… from the fire and from the experience itself.
+Unfortunately, in many areas, wood fires are prohibited for various reasons.
+The most obvious, perhaps, is the issue of dry conditions that can make traditional campfires hazardous, as well as the fact that transporting firewood can spread pests and diseases from one area to another.

 What Is a Portable Propane Fire Pit?

-A portable propane fire pit is a lightweight campfire structure powered by liquid propane gas.
-There are different sizes, shapes, and types of propane fire pits, but they all use propane as the fuel to produce the fire.
+A portable propane fire pit is a lightweight campfire structure powered by propane gas.
+There are various sizes, shapes, and types of propane fire pits, but they all utilize propane as the fuel to generate the fire.
+Portable propane fire pits are smokeless, easy to ignite, can be turned off immediately, and don’t require wood.

 What Are the Advantages of a Portable Propane Fire Pit?

-There is a long, and well-supported list of advantages to using a propane fire pit.
+There is a long and well-supported list of advantages to using a propane fire pit.
 Let’s take a look!

-• There’s no need to buy or collect dry firewood
+- No need to buy or collect dry firewood

-• Simple to start with the push of a button
+- Simple to start with the push of a button

-• Easy to turn off with the turn of a knob
+- Easy to turn off with the turn of a knob

-• Clean, smokeless flames are far easier on the lungs and eyes (for you AND your neighbors)
+- Clean, smokeless flames are far easier on the lungs and eyes (for you AND your neighbors)

-• No need to tend the fire
+- No need to tend the fire

-• No need to use water to extinguish the fire
+- No need to use water to extinguish the fire

-• No bugs transported as with firewood
+- No bugs are transported as with firewood

-• No flying embers and sparks (fire hazard)
+- No flying embers and sparks (fire hazard)

-• No risk of embers burning for hours
+- No risk of embers burning for hours

-• No smell lingering on clothing, hair, chairs, etc.
+- No smell lingering on clothing, hair, chairs, etc.

-• You can have a fire pit almost anywhere, including where wood-burning pits are banned
+- You can have a fire pit almost anywhere, including where wood-burning pits are banned

 A 20-pound propane canister easily connects to a portable propane fire pit to provide fuel for the fire.

 However, if you’re looking at a particular portable propane fire pit with a certain BTU rating, what you should know is that a 20-pound propane tank contains approximately 430,000 BTUs.
-You can figure your prospective propane usage by giving due consideration to the flame settings (high-moderate-low) you’ll typically use and for how long you generally like to sit by the campfire.
+You can figure your prospective propane usage by giving due consideration to the flame settings (high, moderate, low) you’ll typically use and for how long you generally like to sit by the campfire.

 Do Propane Fire Pits Give Off Enough Heat?

-This again depends on the BTU rating of the propane fire pit, but some can give off a substantial amount of heat, particularly if they put out more than 10,000 BTUs.
+This again depends on the BTU rating of the propane fire pit, but some can produce a substantial amount of heat, particularly if they emit more than 10,000 BTUs.
 The higher the BTU rating, the more heat the unit will put out and the larger area it will warm.
+The average fire pit has an output of around 30,000 BTUs, and in some cases, the heat from a propane fire pit can reach approximately 70,000 BTUs (now that’s pretty warm!).

 Depending on the BTU output on any given unit, a portable propane fire pit can give off a LOT of heat – enough to warm your family and cook your dinner.